-Cash and cash equivalents was \$329.3 million and \$276.7 million as of May 1, 2022, and October 31, 2021, respectively.
-As of the most recent balance sheet date, total cash and cash equivalents included \$266.1 million held by foreign subsidiaries.
-Net Cash, a non-GAAP financial measure as defined and discussed in the Non-GAAP Financial Measures section below, was \$246.7 million and \$165.0 million as of May 1, 2022, and October 31, 2021, respectively.
+Cash and cash equivalents was \$380.8 million and \$276.7 million as of July 31, 2022, and October 31, 2021, respectively.
+As of the most recent balance sheet date, total cash and cash equivalents included \$318.4 million held by foreign subsidiaries.
+Net Cash, a non-GAAP financial measure as defined and discussed in the Non-GAAP Financial Measures section below, was \$323.5 million and \$165.0 million as of July 31, 2022, and October 31, 2021, respectively.
 Our primary sources of liquidity are our cash on hand, cash we generate from operations, and borrowing capacity we have available from financial institutions.
 Our corporate credit agreement has a \$50 million borrowing limit, with an expansion capacity to \$100 million.
 Although we have not accessed funds under our corporate credit facilities since 2011, it continues to afford us financial flexibility.
-In addition, in China, we currently have approximately \$30.4 million of borrowing capacity to support local operations.
+In addition, in China, we currently have approximately \$21.2 million of borrowing capacity to support local operations.
 See Note 5 to the condensed consolidated financial statements for additional information on our currently available financing.

 We continually evaluate alternatives for efficiently funding our capital expenditures and ongoing operations.
 These reviews may result in our engagement in a variety of financing transactions, in the transfer of cash among subsidiaries, and/or the repatriation of cash to the U.S. The transfer of funds among subsidiaries could be subject to foreign withholding taxes; in certain jurisdictions, repatriation of these funds to the U.S. may subject them to U.S. state income taxes and/or local country withholding taxes.
 We believe that our liquidity, including available financing, is sufficient to meet our requirements through the next twelve months and thereafter for the foreseeable future.
 Through the utilization of our existing liquidity, cash we generate from operations, and (potentially) our borrowing capacity under our financing arrangements, we plan to continue to invest in our business, with our investments targeted to align with our customers' technology road maps.
-In addition, we stand ready to invest in mergers, acquisitions, or strategic partnerships, should the right opportunity be available.
+We may also elect to use our cash to reduce our debt through early repayments.
+In addition, we stand ready to invest in mergers, acquisitions, or strategic partnerships, should a suitable opportunity arise.

-We estimate capital expenditures for the remainder of FY22 will be approximately \$65 million; these investments will be targeted towards high-end and mainstream point tools that will increase our operating capacity and efficiency, and enable us to support our customers' near-term demands.
-As of May 1, 2022, we had outstanding capital commitments of approximately \$115 million and recognized liabilities related to capital equipment purchases of approximately \$8 million.
-Although payment timing could vary, primarily as a result of the timing of tool installation and testing, we currently estimate that we will fund \$96 million of our total \$123 million committed and recognized obligations for capital expenditures over the next twelve months.
+We estimate capital expenditures for the remainder of FY22 will be approximately \$54 million; these investments will be targeted towards high-end and mainstream point tools that will increase our operating capacity and efficiency, and enable us to support our customers' near-term demands.
+As of July 31, 2022, we had outstanding capital commitments of approximately \$145.4 million and recognized liabilities related to capital equipment purchases of approximately \$8.3 million.
+Although payment timing could vary, primarily as a result of the timing of tool delivery, installation, and testing, we currently estimate that we will fund \$120.5 million of our total \$153.7 million committed and recognized obligations for capital expenditures over the next twelve months.
 Please refer to Notes 5 and 7, respectively, to the condensed consolidated financial statements for information on our outstanding debt and lease commitments.

 In September 2020, the Company's board of directors authorized the repurchase of up to \$100 million of its common stock, pursuant to a repurchase plan under Rule 10b5-1 of the Securities Act.
 This authorization does not obligate the Company to repurchase any dollar amount or number of shares of common stock.
-As of May 1, 2022, our current share repurchase program had approximately \$31.7 million remaining under its authorization.
+As of July 31, 2022, our current share repurchase program had approximately \$31.7 million remaining under its authorization.
 Depending on market conditions, we may utilize some or the entire remaining approved amount to reacquire additional shares.